Green-winged orchid Orchis morio

 Its Latin name, morio, means 'fool' and refers to the jester-like motley of its green and purple flowers.

-It can sometimes be confused with the early-purple orchid - the difference is in the leaves, which are unspotted, and the sepals which have green veins.
+It can sometimes be confused with the Early-purple orchid - the difference is in the leaves, which are not spotted, and the sepals which have green veins.